JasonLiu134/project-recipes/README.md

 | 412 broccoli casserole             | 40      | 6       | 9             | 194.8        | 20.0            | 6.0         | 32.0         | 22.0          | 3.0                 | 5.0    | I made this for my son's first birthday party ... | 5.0            |
 | 412 broccoli casserole             | 40      | 6       | 9             | 194.8        | 20.0            | 6.0         | 32.0         | 22.0          | 3.0                 | 5.0    | Loved this.
 Be sure to completely thaw the br...  | 5.0            |

-The `merged_recipes` dataframe has 234429 rows and 25 columns.
+The `merged_recipes` dataframe (that will be used for the rest of the project) has 234429 rows and 25 columns.

 These are what data types the columns contain: